-This workshop on 11 April will provide an opportunity for the Cabinet Office to draw on the expertise and knowledge of the network, focusing on the development of principles and codes of practice that will support the proposed powers on: Public Service Delivery; Fraud and Debt; and Research and Statistics.
-The workshop will also provide an opportunity to raise any other issues on the proposals that you think should be considered.
-We will be circulating more materials for this workshop prior to the event.
+This workshop on 22 March will provide an opportunity for the Cabinet Office to draw on the expertise and knowledge of the network about the detail of the proposals, focusing on the constraints on powers specified in primary legislation and consistency between the three strands of proposals: Public Service Delivery; Fraud and Debt; and Research and Statistics.
+We will be circulating an outline agenda and more materials for this event in the next few days.

 While they will not constitute a formal response to the consultation, the workshops are part of the ongoing open policy making process intended to inform thinking.

 Feel free to circulate this invitation to those with an interest in attending, bearing in mind that this is intended to be a focused conversation for those with expertise in the types of powers proposed and/ or the safeguards.

 When & Where